 Investment Firms Prudential Regime (IFPR)

-The Investment Firms Prudential Regime will apply to the following firm types;
+The Investment Firms Prudential Regime applies to the following firm types;

 - MiFID investment firms authorised and regulated by the FCA,